mp5782/2338-Project/README.md

 The R Script `RDA.R` is our Regression Discontinuity Analysis.
 The data for that *is* hosted on this repository, so it can be downloaded an run without modification.

+The python notebook `prep_data_classifiers.ipynb` is used for generating the labels for the machine learning classifiers.

-*Results* The results folder includes the results of the interrupted time series analysis for both the outcomes at the subnational analysis.
+**Results**: The results folder includes the results of the interrupted time series analysis for both the outcomes at the subnational analysis.